Estimote/Android-Fleet-Management-SDK/README.md

 Demos are located in [Demos](https://github.com/Estimote/Android-SDK/tree/master/Demos) directory.
 You can easily build it with [Gradle](http://www.gradle.org/) by typing `gradle installDebug` when your device is connected to computer.

+Demos include samples for ranging beacons, monitoring beacons are calculating distance between beacon and the device.

 Quick start with ranging:

 ```java